fzjsfh/DSDTeaParty/README.md

 # DSDTeaParty
-This is the repository for DSD course. \n
+This is the repository for DSD course.
 I am the project manager-Teagrus-and i name our group 'TeaParty'.
 OurMembers:
 Xin, Hu